splashyrz/ChatGPT-Jailbreak-PLUS/README.md

 # ChatGPT-Jailbreak-PLUS
 The best ChatGPT Jailbreak (V1.0 Beta)

+AS IT IS IN BETA THE SCRIPT MIGHT NOT ALWAYS DO WHAT U WANT IF SO START A NEW CHAT AND TRY AGIAN OR WIAT FOR ME TO FIX IT IN THE NEXT VERSION IF I CAN

 !!SCRIPT: